Google Forms to Slack integration: send form responses to the right channel

 Cancel any time from the billing page.
 You keep access until the end of your paid period, after which the account drops to the Free plan.
 See our Refund Policy for the refund windows.

-Send your first Google Forms response to Slack
+Send your first Google Forms response to the right Slack channel

 Free for 30 responses a month.
 No credit card.
-Two-minute setup.
+One-click Slack connect.

 Keep reading